Penn State Building on University campus

 Expungements are also available for cases in which:

 To receive an expungement, the convicted party has to file a petition in the county in which the crime had been charged.
-An experienced lawyer is helpful to complete this step correctly.
-If the district attorney contests the petition, there would be a hearing.
+An experienced lawyer is helpful in completing this step correctly.
+If the district attorney contests the petition, there will be a hearing.

 Some individuals and charges are not eligible for expungement.
 These include:

-Our experienced criminal defense lawyer can lead you through the expungement process and help you clear the way for future success without the stain of an arrest or conviction.
-We welcome the opportunity to review the facts of your case and help you determine if petitioning for expungement is the right decision.
-Call 814-357-7040 or contact us online to schedule a free consultation.
+I am an experienced criminal defense lawyer who can lead you through the expungement process and help you clear the way for future success without the stain of an arrest or conviction.
+I welcome the opportunity to review the facts of your case and help you determine if petitioning for expungement is the right decision.
+Call 814-880-4377 or contact me online to schedule a free consultation.